hakunamatata97k/MergeSort_Implementations/README.md

 ### Todo for me!

   - Check with prof if he accept the Second approach. (threads dont need temination flag program works fine without it.)
-  - Doing the paper work the fifth exercise.
+  - Doing the paperwork for the fifth exercise.

 ------------------------------------------------------------------------